chislon/api-abstraction/README.md

 1. After the application is running, navigate to /login/ to initiate the Google login, you will need to have your Google and LCBO API keys setup.

+1. Navigate to /api/products or other configured endpoints

-1. Navigate to /logout when done
+1. Navigate to /logout when done to logout

 ## Caveats
 * uses cookie session, data persistence layer not implemented